Celebrating Our Life-Changing New Books and Courses

 If you have no daily or monthly data limits — this means you if you have cable internet or fiber optic internet or an unlimited cellular data plan — Skype is the best alternative to a good telephone connection.

-The app or program is free, as are calls to other Skype users around the world, but you’ll need to pay Skype for connecting you to the regular phone system somewhere in Iowa to complete the call.
+The app or program is free, as are calls to other Skype users around the world, but you’ll need to pay Skype for connecting you to the regular phone system somewhere in Washington to complete the call.

 Google Voice, a similar service available only in the U.S., will not connect you to our telesummit.
 Don’t use it.